Struct ethers_solc::Solc [−][src]

 Expand description

-Abstraction over solc
+Abstraction over solc command line utility

 Supports sync and async functions.